-Address Resolution Protocol is address mapping technique used to dynamically map logical address to a physical address i.e. convert the logical address (IP address) used at network layer to physical address (MAC address) used at data link layer.
-Package of Address Resolution protocol consist of cache table, queues, output module, input module and cache control module.
-Address Resolution protocol consist of Hardware type, protocol type, Hardware length, protocol length, operations like request and reply, hardware address of sender, protocol address of sender, hardware address of target and protocol address of target.
+Address Resolution Protocol is an address mapping technique used to dynamically map a logical address to a physical address, i.e. convert the logical address (IP address) used at the network layer to physical address (MAC address) used at the data link layer.
+Package of Address Resolution protocol consists of a cache table, queues, output module, input module and cache control module.
+Address Resolution protocol consists of Hardware type, protocol type, Hardware length, protocol length, operations like request and reply, the hardware address of the sender, protocol address of the sender, the hardware address of target and protocol address of the target.

 Address Resolution Protocol packet format

 - Hardware type: It is a 16-bit field that defines the type of network on which address resolution protocol is running.